 The Ross Sea region MPA was established on 1 December 2017 after years of international collaborative effort and negotiation.
 Jointly led by New Zealand and the United States, the MPA required the agreement of all 25 members of the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR).
 The agreement seeks to balance marine protection, sustainable fishing and science interests.

 The MPA protects rare and vulnerable benthic species (living near or on the bottom of the sea), representative habitats and areas of importance for ecosystem integrity.
 The MPA is also designed to support scientific research.
 A research and monitoring plan has been developed to guide research relating to the MPA.

-Scientific research will be based around the MPA objectives, including:
+Scientific research is based around the MPA objectives, including:

-- threat mitigation: the MPA should protect the region’s ecosystems from threats
+- threat mitigation – to protect the region’s ecosystems from threats

-- representativeness: the MPA should protect an adequate proportion of the marine environments in the region
+- representativeness – to protect an adequate proportion of the marine environments in the region

 The MPA has three zones, each with different restrictions.

 - General protection zone – this zone covers 1.12 million km² or 72% of the MPA and no commercial fishing is allowed.